Steaming lobster at home or at a clambake

 Steaming lobster from Maine at home on the stove:

-Use the largest pot you can find.
+Use the largest pot you can find and click here to know more.
 Pour 2 inches of seawater or fresh water in a pot.
 If not using seawater, you might add a tablespoon of sea salt or other non-iodized salt to the water.
 Not necessary; yet, it is something we all do.
 If you have a rack to lift the seafood above the boiling water use it, if not, don’t worry about it.
 Bring water to an energetic boil.
 Place chilled lobsters in the steaming pot, and return the water to a boil as quickly as possible.

 When water returns to an energetic boil, cover the pot tightly.
 Only then, start monitoring the time, as per the chart below.
 Check for availability of different sized “wild-caught,” true-weight live Maine lobster.